Citigroup Maintains CSX (CSX) Buy Recommendation

 What is the Fund Sentiment?

-There are 2437 funds or institutions reporting positions in CSX.
-This is an increase of 13 owner(s) or 0.54% in the last quarter.
-Average portfolio weight of all funds dedicated to CSX is 0.33%, a decrease of 7.66%.
-Total shares owned by institutions decreased in the last three months by 2.36% to 1,698,430K shares.
+There are 2436 funds or institutions reporting positions in CSX.
+This is an increase of 8 owner(s) or 0.33% in the last quarter.
+Average portfolio weight of all funds dedicated to CSX is 0.33%, an increase of 1.86%.
+Total shares owned by institutions decreased in the last three months by 2.42% to 1,698,428K shares.
 The put/call ratio of CSX is 0.75, indicating a bullish outlook.

 What are Other Shareholders Doing?